Daly

 Daly is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Daly's dwellings, as per the latest Census report, consisted of 82.8% houses and 17.3% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is similar to Non-Metro NT's dwelling structure, which was 83.6% houses and 16.4% other dwellings.
-Home ownership in Daly stood at 21.4%, with mortgaged properties at 9.5% and rented dwellings at 69.1%.
+Daly's housing structure, as per the latest Census, consisted of 82.8% houses and 17.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NT had 83.6% houses and 16.4% other dwellings.
+Home ownership in Daly was higher at 21.4%, with mortgaged dwellings at 9.5% and rented ones at 69.1%.
 The median monthly mortgage repayment in Daly was $1,181, lower than Non-Metro NT's average of $1,346.
-The median weekly rent in Daly was recorded at $80, matching the Non-Metro NT figure and significantly below the national average of $375.
-Nationally, Daly's mortgage repayments were notably lower than the Australian average of $1,863.
+The median weekly rent in Daly was $80, the same as Non-Metro NT's figure.
+Nationally, Daly's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing